vatesfr/xen-orchestra/docs/docs/backup_troubleshooting.md

 The first issue is a chain that contains more than 30 elements (fixed XCP-ng/XenServer limit), and the other one means it's full because the "coalesce" process couldn't keep up the pace and the storage filled up.

 In the end, this message is a **protection mechanism preventing damage to your SR**.
-The backup job will fail, but XCP-ng/XenServer itself should eventually automatically coalesce the snapshot chain, and the the next time the backup job should complete.
+The backup job will fail, but XCP-ng/XenServer itself should eventually automatically coalesce the snapshot chain, and the next time the backup job should complete.

 Just remember this: **a coalesce should happen every time a snapshot is removed**.